 In a DUI case, the prosecution needs to prove:

-So how does the government prove that the person is driving with a blood alcohol content of .08 or higher?
-If an officer has a probable cause to believe a driver is intoxicated, whether it be by the way they are acting or the scent of alcohol on their breath, they can then proceed with DUI testing.
+So how does the government prove that the person is driving with a blood alcohol concentration of .08 or higher?
+If an officer has probable cause to believe a driver is intoxicated, whether it be by the way they are acting or the scent of alcohol on their breath, they can then proceed with DUI testing.

-The breath test used in New York is called the “Intoxilyzer 5000,” which can measure a person’s blood alcohol level.
+The breath test used in New York is called the “Intoxilyzer 5000,” which can measure a person’s blood alcohol content.
 This test, however, is not always accurate.
 There are several factors, which can influence the results of a breath test.
 As a former prosecutor, the firm’s lead attorney knows various means to challenge breath test results.

 If you or a loved one is accused of DUI or DWI in New York, you cannot afford to go to court without a skilled Manhattan DWI attorney.
-At Konta Georges & Buza P.C. our lawyers know what a difficult situation our clients are in.
+At Konta Georges & Buza P.C. our criminal defense lawyers know what a difficult situation our clients are in.
 We will fight relentlessly on your behalf.

 You can call 212-710-5166 to schedule a free consultation at the firm.